oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 (4) The Client Attester responds to the Client Instance by sending the Client Attestation JWT.

-(5) The Client optionally requests a Challenge from the Authorization Server's Challenge endpoint or receives a challenge from a previous message.
+(5) The Client Instance optionally requests a Challenge from the Authorization Server's Challenge endpoint or receives a challenge from a previous message.

 (6) The Client Instance generates a Proof of Possession (PoP) with the Client Instance Key.